FellowOfYellow/cse15l-lab-reports/LabReport5.md

 **A description of what to edit to fix the bug**

 To fix the bug, I added - 1 to bound K (second argument for the for loop) on line 56

+# Reflection

+One of the things I learned from my lab experience in the second half of the quarter was VIM.
+I had a lot of fun working with it and exploring the hotkeys.
+I'm very much an efficiency lover so this section tickled my fancy.
+I also started messing around with the customizations and I think I'll try exploring a little more this summer and perhaps use it for future CSE classes, who knows!
+Also, thank you TAs for helping me use VIM without my escape key lol, it broke so they taught me an alternative.